subzeroid/instagrapi/docs/usage-guide/challenge_resolver.md

 * `challenge_code_handler(username, choice)` should return the received code as a string.
 Returning a falsey value means no code is available yet.
 * Login `submit_phone` challenges use `client.phone_number`, then call `challenge_code_handler(username, ChallengeChoice.SMS)` for the received code.
 * Signup SMS challenges use the `phone_number` passed to `signup(...)` and call `challenge_code_handler(username, ChallengeChoice.SMS)` for the received code.
+* Phone-only signup is supported with `signup(username, password, email="", phone_number="+15551234567")`.
+If both `email` and `phone_number` are provided, instagrapi keeps the email signup flow and uses the phone number only for signup challenges.
 * `signup(...)` uses Instagram's legacy account-create flow.
 On modern Instagram app versions this flow is often rejected with `SignupSpamError` / `feedback_required` because the official app uses additional signup checks that instagrapi does not currently generate.
 Treat this as a platform rejection, not as a malformed SMS/email code.
 * Current `master` raises a clearer `ChallengeRequired` for `/auth_platform/?apc=...` flows.
 That path is not yet supported automatically and still requires manual verification.
 * For long-running automation, persist client settings around challenge handling so you can retry without rebuilding the entire device/session state.